 ChiliSleep products (that act as a cooling mattress pad) are the best tools on the market to cool down your sleep environment and come with free U.S. shipping and a 30-night trial.
-Whether you try out the original Cube, the app-controlled OOLER sleep system, or the cooling weighted chiliBLANKET, there's an option for everyone.
+Whether you try out the new Dock Pro, original Cube, the app-controlled OOLER sleep system, or the cooling weighted chiliBLANKET, there's an option for everyone.

 In addition to finding ways to sleep cooler and improve your sleep environment, don’t forget to take time for yourself.
 Meditation, breath work, and stress breaks can seem like they are cutting into your time.
 But I challenge that thought.
 When you take the time you need to be peaceful, to sleep, and to find balance, you will get time back in the form of productivity.

 Mary Anne Dunkin.
 “Restless Legs Syndrome.”
 WebMD, WebMD, 7 Feb.
 2011, www.webmd.com/brain/restless-legs-syndrome/restless-legs-syndrome-rls.

 “FAQ - Restless Legs Syndrome Foundation.”
 Www.rls.org, www.rls.org/understanding-rls/faq.
 Accessed 29 Apr.
 2022.

 “Restless Legs Syndrome Fact Sheet | National Institute of Neurological Disorders and Stroke.”
 Nih.gov, 2019, www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Restless-Legs-Syndrome-Fact-Sheet.